Expense Policies and Limitations

 All funds are held in USD.
 When submitting an expense, the amount can be paid out in your local currency based on the exchange rate, and any applicable currency conversion fees may apply.

-Hosted member project admins can to give guidance to expense submitters.
+Hosted member project admins can set additional expense policies to give guidance to expense submitters.

 If an expense directly supports your hosted open source project, it's usually eligible.
 Sometimes we may ask for more context — not to make things harder, but because we’re a nonprofit and need clear documentation for audits and compliance.
 When we ask for extra details, it's to ensure the expense meets legal and tax requirements.